pavelmc/sof1u/README.md

 * You need a **fresh** install of Debian 7/8/9 or Ubuntu 14.04/16.04 LTS versions, otherwise it will fail.
 (Did you see the bold _**fresh**_ word?)
 * Please check you have set up your server IPs, hostname and DNS domain correctly, once you start installing those values will be hard-coded in a few places.
-* Assuming the FQDN of your server is _"egw.mydomain.com"_, you can check if your hostname & domain settings are correct by running this two commands on console:
+* Assuming the FQDN of your server is _"egw.mydomain.com"_, you can check if your hostname & domain settings are correct by running these two commands on console:

 ```
 user@server:~/$ hostname